LvdKooi/counting-words/README.md

 }
 ```

-which is implementend in the **nl.kooi.countingwords.domain.service** package.
+which is implemented in the **nl.kooi.countingwords.domain.service** package.

 **More information**